Guess how that turned out?

 With the success of Steam and the release of Big Picture, Valve’s stock has shot up considerably.
 It makes sense that a big publisher would like to own them.

 According to Wedbush Securities analyst Michael Pachter though, Valve would currently be worth upwards of $2.5 billion.
-Either way, getting them to play ball won’t be easy, and thank God for that.
+Either way, getting them to play ball won’t be easy.